RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 be allowed as long as there isn't an information flow from high data to low data, ie the data use would be severely restricted.

+Related to this suggestion, critical informations related to banking or health for example should probably be locked behind a password, such that any legitimate intent would have this token in memory while external explicit intents wouldn't be able to unlock the data.
+It goes without saying that critical activities should also not be publicly exposed in the Android manifest.

-Intents should also use a kind of signature, to avoid spoofing its origin.
+Intents could also use a kind of signature, to avoid spoofing its origin.
 This is already something that can - and should - be done, but the Android kernel should go even further.
 What we saw earlier is that to deserialize the data fetched we needed to create our own